istgaips/invite/views/game.md

 <p></p>

 <br></br>
-Download the most updated release here:<a href="/dev/InviteGame2013Release.zip">Release Version of May 2013</a>.
+You can download the most updated release here:<a href="/dev/InviteGame2013Release.zip">Release Version of May 2013</a>.
 <br></br>
 You have instructional videos:
 <table>